ucan-wg/invocation/README.md

 ### 8.2.3 Effect

 The OPTIONAL `fx` field, if present MUST be set to the caused [Effect].
-The [Executor] SHOULD perform contained [Task] [Invocation]s to progress a workflow execution.
+The [Executor] SHOULD invoke contained [Task] to progress a workflow execution.

 If `fx` does not contain OPTIONAL `join` field, it denotes completion of the current execution thread.

 ### 8.2.4 Metadata Fields

-The metadata field MAY be omitted or used to contain additional data about the receipt.
+The OPTIONAL metadata field MAY be omitted or used to contain additional data about the receipt.
 This field MAY be used for tags, commentary, trace information, and so on.

 ### 8.2.5 Receipt Issuer

-The OPTIONAL `iss` field, if present MUST contain the signer of the receipt.
-It MUST be an [Executor] or it's delegate.
-If delegate proof of delegation MUST be provided in `prf` field.
+The OPTIONAL `iss` field, if present MUST contain the DID of the [Executor] delegate that signed it.
+If field is present, delegation from [Executor] MUST be included in the `prf` field.

-If `iss` field is omitted, it MUST implicitly imply an [Executor].
+If `iss` field is omitted, Receipt MUST be signed by the [Executor].

 ### 8.2.6 Proofs

-The `prf` field MUST contain links to UCAN(s) that that delegate authority to perform the invocation from the [Executor] to the Receipt issuer (`iss`).
-If [Executor] and the Issuer are same no proofs are required.
+If OPTIONAL `prf` field is present, MUST contain link to UCAN delegatation authorizing Receipt Issuer (`iss`) to carry [Task] execution.

 ### 8.2.7 Signature

 The `s` field MUST contain a [Varsig] of the [DAG-CBOR] encoded Receipt without `s` field.
-The signature MUST be generated by the issuer (`iss`).
+The signature MUST be generated by the [Executor] or a delegate if OPTIONAL `iss` field is set.

 ## 8.3 DAG-JSON Examples